 It has been brought to our attention that for-profit “voluntourism” companies have been actively recruiting students.
 While students are free to take such tours at their own expense, this is not something that the Internship Offices Network can even implicitly endorse by providing these firms a platform for selling their tours.
 For this reason, the Internship Offices Network prepares students as much as possible to go with the proper mindset and help ensure that the organizations they work with are both appropriate and willing recipients of our tremendously motivated students.
 Aside from the fact that such tours fall outside of our efforts to ensure a good learning experience for students, the fact that they often generate significant profits by charging our students steep charges is antithetical to the university’s teaching mission and runs the risk of generating a backlash in host countries that will only make it more difficult for us to find quality internships for our students.

-Please note that the Internship Offices Network does not fund for-profit third-party or fee-based organizations which find internships for you.
-Students are not eligible to receive academic credit for internships through for-profit, third-party, or fee-based organizations which find internships for you.
+Please note that the Internship Offices Network does not fund fee-based organizations.
+Students are not eligible to receive academic credit or awards for internships with fee-based organizations.